ZhengdaoLI0602/matlab_repo/README.md

-# Introduction->rename the variables->upload folders
-Where is it from? what for?
-What are the usage/functions?
+# Description
+This repository is aimed for comparing 2D positioning solutions between different GNSS/INS integration methods, including Fixed-gain Kalman Filter (KF), Adaptive Kalmam Filter (AKF), Factor Graph Optimization (FGO), and Adaptive Factor Graph Optimization (AFGO)

-# STEP 1: Run "Make_Format.m" inside folder "DataPrepare"
+## STEP 1: Run "Make_Format.m" inside folder "DataPrepare"

-Before running the script, "EnvFolder" is the "FOLDER_STORING_ALL_THE_PREPARED_DATASETS" manually-prepared by users.
+Before running all the scripts, "EnvFolder" is the "FOLDER_STORING_ALL_THE_PREPARED_DATASETS" manually-prepared by users.
 It is designed to contain:
-- A folder named "IntiResults"
+- An empty folder named "IntiResults"
 - MAT_FILE_OF_EXTRACTED_GNSS_FEATURES.mat
 - MAT_FILE_OF_CNN_PREDICTION_FOR_EACH_GNSS_EPOCH.mat
 - TXT_FILE_OF_GROUND_TRUTH_INFORMATION.txt